What are the different types of acne?

 Products to avoid

-- Comedogenic products that clog pores .
+- Comedogenic products that clog pores.

 Excess sebum

-Role of UV rays
+The role of UV rays

 Impact of hormones